-- (a) an injury, death or disablement from occupational disease in respect of which compensation is payable occurs to a worker, and - (b) the Board considers that this was due substantially to - (i) the gross negligence of an employer, - (ii) the failure of an employer to adopt reasonable means for the prevention of injuries, deaths or occupational diseases, or - (iii) the failure of an employer to comply with the orders or directions of the Board, or with the regulations made under Part 3 of this Act, the Board may levy and collect from that employer as a contribution to the accident fund all or part of the amount of the compensation payable in respect of the injury, death or occupational disease, to a maximum of \$59,052.28.
+- (1) This section applies if - (a) an injury, death or disablement from occupational disease in respect of which compensation under Part 4 [Compensation to Injured Workers and Their Dependants] is payable occurs to a worker, and - (b) the Board considers that the injury, death or occupational disease was due substantially to - (i) the gross negligence of an employer, - (ii) the failure of an employer to adopt reasonable means for the prevention of injuries, deaths or occupational diseases, or - (iii) the failure of an employer to comply with the orders or directions of the Board, or with the regulations made under Part 2 [Occupational Health and Safety]. - (2) The Board may levy on and collect from that employer as a contribution to the accident fund all or part of the amount of the compensation payable in respect of the injury, death or occupational disease, to a maximum of \$59 052.28.